aasmc/KafkaTaskManager/README.md

 response from Validation microservice, which consumes messages from the topic, validates the request and sends back request to another Kafka topic validate-response (configured in ReplyingKafkaTemplate).

+To allow for multiple instances of TaskManager in the role of the Kafka Consumer, we need to specify unique group.id for each instance.
+Instances will therefore consume all messages from all partitions of the reply topic, but will react only to those messages which they sent.
+This is achieved by KafkaHeaders.CORRELATION_ID.

 ## TBD
 1. Let user retrieve history of task changes.
 2. Validate task intersection (only one task at a time is allowed) DONE for Task